TP Mazembe: History

 By winning the CAF Champions League, Mazembe qualified for the 2009 FIFA Club World Cup.
-In their first world championship match in the quarter-finals they lost 2–1 to the Pohang Steelers from South Korea, despite taking the lead in the first half.
-Following a 3–2 defeat to Auckland City in the fifth placed match they finished the tournament in 6th place.
+In their first world championship match in the quarter-finals, they lost 2–1 to the Pohang Steelers from South Korea, despite taking the lead in the first half.
+Following a 3–2 defeat to Auckland City in the fifth place match, they finished the tournament in 6th place.

-In 2010 they retained the 2010 CAF Champions League, and in December they became the first African side (and first from outside Europe and South America, in general) to contest the final of the FIFA Club World Cup after defeating both Pachuca of Mexico 1–0 in the quarter-finals and Internacional of Brazil 2–0 in the semi-finals.
+In 2010 they retained the 2010 CAF Champions League, and in December they became the first African side (and the first outside Europe and South America) to contest the final of the FIFA Club World Cup after defeating both Pachuca of Mexico 1–0 in the quarter-finals and Internacional of Brazil 2–0 in the semi-finals.

 In the final on 18 December, they were defeated 3–0 by Internazionale.

 In 2015, TP Mazembe secured their fifth title in the competition after defeating USM Alger of Algeria 4–1 aggregate in the 2015 CAF Champions League final.